shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/18-React/Interview.md

     }
     ```

+---

+[Note]:
+- React creates a virtual representation of your UI in memory, and when something changes, it creates a new virtual tree.
+- The reconciliation process then compares these virtual trees to figure out what has changed and efficiently updates the actual DOM.
+- So, it's like comparing the before and after snapshots of your UI tree.

+---

 5. **Rendering Process:**
    - React uses these JavaScript objects to efficiently update the virtual DOM.
    - During the rendering process, React compares the current virtual DOM with the new one, determining the minimal set of changes needed to update the actual DOM.